-All paved surfaces that are new and inside the PRZ of protected trees will employ alternative construction methods including loadbearing geotextile fabric or a geogrid/geocell system.
+Paved surfaces that are new and inside the PRZ of protected trees may employ alternative construction methods including loadbearing geotextile fabric or a geogrid/geocell system.
 A memo will be provided to the developer and the city after a construction method has been chosen to be approved before proceeding with construction of any paved surfaces.
+At present, none of the paved surfaces are anticipated to require special construction methods.
+During supervised excavations there will be an opportunity by the project arborist to make those determinations.